-1. I must be a customer of your brand before recommending it to others.
-I won't do it on the receipt of a 'freebie' - instead, I will only work with a brand for whom I'm prepared to put my hand in my own pocket for.
+1. I must be a customer or advocate of your brand before recommending it to others.
+I won't do it just on the receipt of a 'freebie' - instead, I will only work with a brand for whom I'm prepared to put my hand in my own pocket for.

 2. I must truly believe in your product or service.
 That goes without saying.

 3. If I'm working with one of your competitors, I can't work with you.
 It's not right.
-I'll let you know straight away if this is the case, so that I don't waste your time.
+I'll let you know straight away if this is the case, so that we don't waste each others time.

 4. We need to be a natural fit.
 I'm not everyones cup of tea, and you probably aren't either.
 If we hit it off, and can create some cool stuff together, then let's go!

-I have no fixed way of working with brands, but will work with you to create something that can help build and maintain your presence in the small business market.
-Whether it's social media amplification, content creation, community engagement, display advertising, broadcast advertising, media commentary or something else, we can create some magic together.
+As you can imagine, no two corporate is the same, and so I have no fixed way of working with brands - please don't expect a template rate card!
+Instead, I will work with you to create something unique that can help build and maintain your presence in the small business market.
+Whether it's social media amplification, content creation, community engagement, display advertising, broadcast advertising, media commentary or something else.
+We can create some magic together.
 Let's see what we can do.